smatiolids/astra-agent-memory/README.md

 ## Loading PDF

-I uploaded and converted PDF using the notebook "Loading PDFs.ipynb".
+I uploaded and converted PDF using the notebook "Explicando Retrieval Augmented Generation.ipynb".